Floyd County, Virginia

-Floyd County is a county located in the Commonwealth of Virginia.
-As of the 2020 census, the population was 15,476.
-Its county seat is the town of Floyd.
-Floyd County is included in the Blacksburg-Christiansburg, VA Metropolitan Statistical Area.
+Floyd County is a United States county located on a high plateau of the Blue Ridge Mountains in the Commonwealth of Virginia.
+With a population of 15,476, as of the 2020 census, the county is included in the Blacksburg-Christiansburg, VA Metropolitan Statistical Area.
+The Floyd County seat is the similarly named small town of Floyd.

-Named after Virginia politician John Floyd, the county was established in 1831.

-The county is located on the high plateau of the Blue Ridge Mountains and surrounded by the Little River.
+The county was established in 1831 from part of Montgomery County, and was named after then Governor John Floyd.
 In the 1960s and 1970s, Floyd proved popular with people in the era's counterculture, particularly those who wanted to live in closer contact with nature.
+The county has a rich musical heritage, including hosting the annual FloydFest music and arts festival.